-Included within Property figures above is CHF 8,978 (2015: CHF 3,570k) related to work in progress for the construction of a new IFRC office building at the Geneva headquarters (see notes 22 and 34).
+Included within Property figures above is CHF 21,359 (2016: CHF 8,978k) related to work in progress for the construction of a new IFRC office building at the Geneva headquarters (see notes 22 and 34), and CHF 1,370k (2016: Nil) related to in-kind property recognition.
 Other equipment primarily includes computer equipment, generators, rubhalls and office equipment.
 See note 27 for details of amounts included in the above which are subject to operating leases as lessor.